OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 Macintosh operating systems already have a terminal application.

 1. Open your *Finder* (hard drive) window.
-2. Double-click on the following sequence: `Applications` folder, `Utilities` folder, `Terminal` icon.
+2. Double-click on the following sequence of icons: `Applications` folder, `Utilities` folder, `Terminal` icon.
 3. In the terminal, type `ssh username@cowboy.hpc.okstate.edu`, where `username` is your username.

-> If your username was "pete," you would enter `ssh pete@cowboy.hpc.okstate.edu`.
+> If your username is "pete," you would enter `ssh pete@cowboy.hpc.okstate.edu`.

 4. Enter your password, followed by the `Enter` key.
 Passwords are case sensitive.